joviT1100/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome and Good Luck"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Not sure what you are looking for here, because neither do I.